-Marines and military service members can take advantage of certain benefits when it comes to auto insurance.
+Marines and military service members enjoy some benefits when it comes to auto insurance rates.

 As a Marine, health insurance and life insurance for you and your family members are already covered.
 What you may not know is that your service can lead to significant car insurance benefits.
 Understanding potential military discounts and the details of auto insurance policies for Marines is crucial.
 Let's clear things up and explore auto insurance for Marines.